firebolt-db/godocs/docs/Reference/information-schema/object-privileges.md

 # Information schema for object_privileges

-You can use the `information_schema.object_privileges` view to return information about [RBAC](../../managing-your-account/rbac.md) privileges.
+You can use the `information_schema.object_privileges` view to return information about permissions granted to each role.
 You can use a `SELECT` query to return information about each privilege as shown in the example below.
 ```sql
 SELECT
   *
 FROM
   information_schema.object_privileges;
 ```
+Read more about RBAC privileges [here](../../managing-your-account/rbac.md).

 ## Columns in information_schema.object_privileges